Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/02/secure-octopus-deploy-with-an-auto-updating-lets-encrypt-certificate.md

 Rule 3: Add a new Reverse Proxy rule…

 Note!
-If you are prompted to enable <abbr title="Application Request Routing">ARR</abbr>, click “OK” as this is needed for the reverse proxy to work.
+If you are prompted to enable :abbr[ARR]{title="Application Request Routing"}, click “OK” as this is needed for the reverse proxy to work.

 Enter the server name: http://localhost:8080/ and save the rule.